Co-author: Ellie McLachlan

 Until your kids turn 18, they can be considered dependents and are automatically covered under your family health insurance policy.
 Between the ages of 18 and 24, it’s up to your insurer to decide whether or not they qualify, which will usually be subject to certain requirements.

-Such requirements could include your child being a full-time student or being financially dependent.
+Such requirements could include your child being a full-time student or financially dependent.

 If they don’t qualify, you may be able to keep your kids on your policy in return for a greater insurance premium, the size of which is again up to your health fund.
-Beyond the age of 25, your kids are considered independent and they’ll need to take out their own health insurance.
+From the age of 25 onwards, your kids are considered independent and will need to take out their own health insurance if they wish to have private health insurance.
 Check the details of your policy with your health insurer.